ghostdogpr/caliban/vuepress/docs/docs/middleware.md

 ## Wrapping query execution

 Once you have a `GraphQL` interpreter, you can call `wrapExecutionWith` on it.
-This method that takes a function and return a new `GraphQL` interpreter that will wrap the `execute` method with this function.
+This method takes in a function `f` and returns a new `GraphQL` interpreter that will wrap the `execute` method with this function `f`.

 It is used internally to implement `mapError` (customize errors) and `provide` (eliminate the environment), but you can use it for other purposes such as adding a general timeout, logging response times, etc.